6. Quality Concept¶

 6.3.
 Quality Model Structure¶

 Quality properties are the computable atomic elements of the quality model with values between 0 and 1.
-By an adjustable aggregation method, an overall quality value is derived.
+By an adjustable aggregation method, an overall quality value is calculated.

 MQC allows the user to implement a general quality model that complies with ISO 25010.
-The user can define quality properties, sub-characteristics and characteristics according to the project and process needs.
-Figure 6.4 shows this general hierarchy of the quality model.
+The user can define quality properties and a quality structure according to the project and process needs.
+Figure 6.4 shows an example structure with two levels, “Characteristics” and “Subcharacteristics”, of a quality model.

 6.4.
 Quality Aggregation¶

-Looking at the three dimensions ‘Measure’, ‘Artifact’ and ‘Revision’ all the quality measures build a quality cube, see Figure 6.5.
+Looking at the three dimensions ‘Measure’, ‘Artifact’ and ‘Revision’ all the quality values build a quality cube, see Figure 6.5.
 Each quality property represents a slice.

-Based on the quality measure for each quality property per revision and artifact, a first aggregation step is performed.
-For every single quality property, the corresponding quality measures for all artifacts are aggregated by calculating the average (see Figure 6.6).
+Based on the quality value for each quality property per revision and artifact, a first aggregation step is performed.
+For every single quality property, the corresponding quality values for all artifacts are aggregated by calculating the average (see Figure 6.6).

-This is the basis for further quality aggregation into sub-characteristics and characteristics.
+This is the basis for further aggregation in the quality structure.

-According to the Quality Model defined by the user, the quality properties are used for the quality aggregation into sub-characteristics, characteristics and the overall quality.
+According to the Quality Model defined by the user, the quality properties are used for the quality aggregation into their parent structure elements and the overall quality.
 Each of these aggregations is done using the associated quality properties directly as a base.
 There is no technical hierarchy in the quality aggregation calculation.

-All aggregations currently use the (weighted) average calculation as aggregation function, e.g. the average of all quality property measures for a certain sub-characteristic is calculated to gain the quality measure value for this particular sub-characteristic and so on.
+All aggregations currently use the (weighted) average calculation as aggregation function, e.g. the average of all quality property measures for a certain structure-element is calculated to gain the quality value for this particular structure-element and so on.

 The structure does not influence the overall quality.
-It can define characteristic and sub-characteristic to group and better visualize quality properties, especially for large projects.
+It can define different structure levels and elements to group and better visualize quality properties, especially for large projects.